Our Latest Thinking on the Economy and Your Account

 Outlook

-We will continue to closely research and analyze the current position of the U.S. economy within the business cycle.
-As the need arises, we will seek to review and adjust the level of risk within client accounts.
+To sum things up, there are many potential positives in place for investors heading into 2025, as well as some risks.
+We will continue to closely research and analyze the current position of the U.S. economy within the business cycle and the outlook for corporate profits.
+We will also closely follow policy developments in areas like global trade.
+If the need arises, we will seek to reduce the level of risk within client accounts.
 Just as importantly, we will seek out potential long-term growth opportunities when the U.S. economy is expanding.
-We believe these actions may help deliver strong risk-adjusted returns for our clients.
+We believe these actions have the potential to deliver strong risk-adjusted returns for our clients.

 Make a plan, stick with it, and stay invested

 Market conditions can change quickly.
 Historically, the market has sometimes rallied, even as news headlines may have felt discouraging.
-We want clients to benefit from market rallies, like the one that has taken place over the last several months.
+We aim to guide our clients through market conditions, including the ones we have experienced this year.
 As a result, we have maintained healthy exposure to stocks, even through bouts of market volatility.
-We believe that staying invested during all types of market conditions can ultimately help you reach your financial goals over the long term.
+We believe that staying invested through varying market conditions can ultimately help you reach your financial goals over the long term.